KantaraInitiative/WG-ANCR/AuthC/AuthC-README.md

 **References**
 [Transparency Peformance Indicators v0.6](TPI/ANCR-TPI-Conformity Specefication v0.6.docx)  - ANCR GIT

 DIACC SiG, digital governance interoperabilty for wallets, produced - "[adequacy-of-identity-governance-transparency](adequacy-of-identity-governance-transparency)" AuthC: Transparency and Consent, notice, notification and disclosure requirements, reviewed against frameworks.
+Proposed as notice elemenets that can be  notarized with a certified Digital Privacy/Surveillance Officer/Operator Credential,

-Currently in digital identity management the  Authorization Server Obtains End-User Consent/Authorization Once the End-User is authenticated, this proposes an extension for these notice points, for
+"Editorial Note: Currently in digital identity management the  Authorization Server Obtains End-User Consent/Authorization Once the End-User is authenticated.
+As an alternative AuthC presents a notice signalling protocol  extension for the notice points references in the DIACC paper, according to context, and levels of Transparency Risk Assurance required to manage liability to mitigate risks, and enable a much more robust and dynamic trust between parties, not possible to scale without an internatioanlly decentralized digital governance, co-regulatory model (suitable to scale consent online)."

-OpenID Reference for extension: *Authorization Server Obtains End-User Consent/Authorization* Once the End-User is authenticated, the Authorization Server MUST obtain an authorization decision before releasing information to the Relying Party.
+*Extendsion References* OpenID Reference for extension: *Authorization Server Obtains End-User Consent/Authorization* Once the End-User is authenticated, the Authorization Server MUST obtain an authorization decision before releasing information to the Relying Party.
 When permitted by the request parameters used, this MAY be done through an interactive dialogue with the End-User that makes it clear what is being consented to or by establishing consent via conditions for processing the request or other means (for example, via previous administrative consent).
 Sections 2 and 5.3 describe information release mechanisms. https://openid.net/specs/openid-connect-core-1_0.html#Consent